Average Foreign Object In Food Settlements

 Average Settlement For Foreign Objects In Food

-These are just ballpark figures.
 Some people get less.
 Others get more.
-It all comes down to the details of your situation.
-The more serious the injury or impact, the more you could receive.
+It all comes down to the details of the injuries you sustained.

 Average Settlement For Foreign Objects In Food